 - 2 tablespoons chopped cilantro

-Mix everything together, and let the ingredients hang out for a little while.
+- Mix everything together, and refrigerate until ready to serve.
 It tastes better the longer it sits!

 This an updated version of a recipe originally published a couple of years ago.

 I hope you enjoy this spicy pico de gallo recipe as much as we do!